Negotiation Skills for Executives

 The Disciplined Listening Method | Negotiation Training

-- Leverage concurrent offers during negotiations
+- Leverage logistics to create advantages during negotiations

 - Enhance relationships by consistently communicating to develop trust